kekyo/IL2C/samples/Calculator/README.md

 * It's very neutral implementation, not included any platform dependent code.
 * Target platform is .NET Standard 1.3, but IL2C can't understand external libraries currently :)

+## The rule fot unit tests

+* "Calculator.Code" already independent.
+So we can unit test this library with standard .NET test technics.
+* The "Calculator.Code.Tests" project contains same test code using for NUnit library.

 ## Platform implementations

 * IL2C translated to c language code and stored to "Generated" directory.